kaxonomy/kaxonomy/README.md

 ## Current Focus

-Many details of ongoing projects are restricted by NDAs.
-Most notable languages and frameworks I use involve:
+Details of ongoing projects are restricted by NDAs.
+Notable languages and frameworks I use:

 - Java and Kotlin ☕
 - Golang, C# and .NET ©️